JustMipe/Practice/README.md

 **Description**
-This repository is used to practice Rust and Git including a Development Log.<br>It's just to illustrate that I'm learning how to work with it.
+This repository is used to practice Rust and Git including a Development Log.<br>This repository just exists to illustrate that I'm learning how to work with these technology.

 ## 🛠️ About project